dssg/streetlights-crime/code/README.md

 Step3 is an R file that uses outputs from the Step1 file and estimates the average difference in crime rates within outage-affected areas.

-Step4 is an R file that uses outputs from the Step3 file and estimates the average difference in crime rates within outage-affected areas by community area.
+Step4 is an R file that uses outputs from the Step3 file and estimates the average difference in robbery rates within alley light outage-affected areas by community area.